robfinch/Qupls/README.md

 Interrupts and exceptions are precise.
 There is a separate exception vector table for each operating mode of the CPU.
 The exception vector table address is programmable and may contain a maximum of 512 vectors.
 At reset the vector table is placed high in memory, the first two vectors provide the initial stack pointer and initial instruction pointer values.
 An interrupt will cause the stack pointer to automatically switch to one dedicated for that interrupt level.
 There are seven interrupt levels supported.

+## Instruction Set
+### Dual Operation Instructions
+Many register-register operate instructions support dual operations on the registers.
+They are of the form: Rt = (Ra <op> Rb) <op> Rc.
+For instance, the AND_OR instruction performs an AND operation followed by an OR operation.

 ### Arithmetic Operations
 The ISA supports many arithmetic operations including add, sub, mulitply and divide.
 Multi-bit shifts and rotates are supported.
 And a full set of logic operations and their complements are supported.
 Many ALU operations support three source registers and one destination register.